Ernest N. Harmon: Post war

 Harmon remained in command of XXII Corps until it was deactivated in January 1946, shortly after his permanent rank was promoted from lieutenant colonel to colonel on December 28, 1945, when he took command of VI Corps.
 He helped organize the initial post-war government of Allied-occupied Germany, including the organization of the U.S. Constabulary, which was formed from the units of VI Corps.
 As commander of the Constabulary, Harmon harshly criticized the inclusion of African-American soldiers in the occupation of Germany, stating publicly in 1947 that the deployment of African American soldiers to Europe had been "America's stupidest mistake."
+According to a future historian who served under him, Harmon had referred to Black soldiers to his troops as "jigaboos" and "had warned the government not to send any Niggers.
+Now they were a bigger problem than the Germans."

 He was interim commander of the Third Army from January to March 1947.
 He then served as deputy commander of Army Ground Forces before retiring from the U.S. Army in 1948, after a military career spanning over three decades and service in two world wars, with the permanent rank of major general,.

 Harmon left the army for Norwich University, where he served as president from 1950 to 1965.
 In 1955, he received an Honorary Doctorate of Law from Saint Michael's College, Colchester, Vermont.
 Harmon died at White River Junction, Vermont, on November 13, 1979, at the age of 85.